I Like America and America Likes Me: Symbolism

 During this time, Beuys saw the United States as divided over its involvement in the Vietnam War and its racial divisions and subjugation, and wanted his performance to address the split between Native and European intelligence, the latter being more materialistic, mechanistic, and positivistic.
 His selection of the coyote, a Native American symbol of transformation and trickery, invoked its Native creation myth of the Promethean teacher teaching humans to survive.
 Whereas settlers viewed coyotes as an aggressive predator to be exterminated, to Beuys, the coyote symbolized America's spirit.
 Beuys felt that America needed to reckon with the coyote to lift its trauma.
-It was Beuys's first trip to the United States.
-He had refused prior invitations based on American involvement in the Vietnam War, but agreed to travel given the country's exit from the war.

 The performance's title, I Like America and America Likes Me, also recalls the 7-Up soda advertising slogan, "You like it.
 It likes you."
 The piece is also known as Coyote.